farridav/keymanager/README.md

 SSH Key manager, powered by fabric

-I control access to servers that a team of people need access to, and i dont want to use a generic private key file, as I will need to change it and redistribute every time a team member leaves, so i use public keys.
+When controlling access to various servers for various people, it can become quite difficult/tedious to manage, for some people its acceptable to pass around one common keyfile, but this presents the problem that if any user ever leaves, the keyfile will need replacing, and re-distributing to all users.

+A way to get around this problem, and be generally more secure, is to use individual public keys, if a user needs access to one or more servers, they give you their public key, and you put it into the `authorized_keys` file on the user account/server they need access to.

-It got very tedious doing this manually, something like:
+Doing this manually, e.g:

+    ssh user@host
-    ssh username@1.2.3.4 echo "ssh-rsa KEY-HASH-HERE user@domain.com" >> ~/.ssh/authorized_keys
+    echo "ssh-rsa KEY_HASH user@host" >> ~/.authorized_keys

-I could of used my ssh agent, and made use of `ssh-copy-id` but thats also highly impractical, so I wrote a fabric powered key manager that allows me to add, remove and list ssh keys for any number of hosts at a time.
+Can become tedious to manage, so I wrote a manager that allows you to manage keys on multiple servers very easily, it uses the already amazing [fabric](https://github.com/fabric/fabric) library.

 ### Set it up (production)